whisthq/whist/protocol/README.md

 #### MacOS CLI

-You can simply run `cmake .` from the root folder, `/protocol/`, which will generate the makefiles.
-You can then run `make WhistClient` from the root folder, or cd into `/client` and run `make` to compile the MacOS client.
-The client will be in `/protocol/client/build64`.
+You can simply run `cmake -S . -B build` from the root folder, `protocol`, which will generate the makefiles in the `build` directory.
+You can then run `make WhistClient` from the `build` folder, or cd into `build/client` and run `make` to compile the MacOS client.
+The client will be in `protocol/build/client/build64`.

 #### Linux CLI